Why is my RV/Marine lithium battery not charging?

 Using an incorrect or faulty charger is a common problem that prevents lithium batteries from charging properly.
 Chargers designed for lead-acid batteries may not be compatible with the specific charging requirements of lithium batteries.

 Solution: Make sure you have a charger specifically designed for lithium batteries.
-Refer to the battery manufacturer's guidelines or consult an expert to select the appropriate charger to match your battery's voltage and charging specifications.
+Follow the battery manufacturer's guidelines or consult an expert to select the appropriate charger that matches your battery's voltage and charging specifications.

-If you are unsure, look at the table below.
+If you are unsure, take a look at the table below.

 Best practices to avoid problems when charging lithium batteries